metagov/daostar/DAOIPs/daoip-5.md

 }
 ```

-Chiyo goes on to win all three grants, and the data from each program can be indexed and fed to a shared grants database or service such as Karma’s Grant Accountability Protocol (GAP), which is itself DAOIP-5 compliant.
-Updates on GAP feedback to the shared database, which can then be audited by the grant programs.
+Further, in the process of applying through Gitcoin, Chiyo likely verified ownership over a Twitter and GitHub account.
+These serve as credentials that Gitcoin can publish as an issuer on behalf of Chiyo (note `attestationIssuers` above), which can then be used directly within the application systems of other grant pools.

 ## Grants system
 We contemplated introducing an additional grants system schema which would serve as a container for a single organization, foundation, or DAO to manage multiple grant pools (e.g. as part of a yearly grant or a fundraising round).
 But there are many potential management schemes for grant pools.
 Rather than introduce additional fields and architecture to support these systems, we decided to abstract that functionality into the organization / DAO itself and require only that the DAO publish a `grantPoolsURI` field.
 In other words, while we expect roles, permissions, and decision-making procedures to be defined at the level of a grant system, we decided not to include those in this specification because (1) we did not want to enforce a specific on-chain implementation of roles and permissions and (2) roles and permissions are sufficiently modular that they can specified in a separate specification.